Address Mapping Properties

 Here is an example of mapping for all of the Modbus DL240 addressing.

 It is not recommended to communicate to multiple Modbus devices through a Modbus Gateway where Gateway has the same address.
 Therefore, do not add multiple Modbus devices with the same IP address.

 Only add one Modbus device to the Ignition OPC UA Server device list for Gateway and specify the different unit IDs in the address mapping.
 The unit ID is specified for each entry in the address mapping for the Modbus device.
 Notice in the example below, the Prefix, Start, End, Modbus Type and Modbus Address can be the same for two entries provided that the Unit IDs are different.

 Now when browsing the Modbus device, the unit ID will show as a folder and the OPC Tag path includes the unit ID.
 This only happens when more than one unit ID is specified in the address mapping otherwise the unit ID is eliminated.

 Floating Point or 32-bit Address Mapping

 Modbus only supports reading and writing to memory types of bits and 16-bit words.
 This is not very useful when reading from or writing to float point or 32-bit integers.

-To workaround this problem, the Modbus driver is designed to read 2 consecutive 16-bit words and encode it into the desired data type.
+To work around this problem, the Modbus driver is designed to read two consecutive 16-bit words and encode it into the desired data type.